DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 Since bullets impact was diminished, its body couldn't be even scratched with it.
 To that...

-Paladin Jeanne sword, cut off the demon's arm that became like whip.
+Light Knight Jeanne sword, cut off the demon's arm that became like whip.

 "**!?**"